Study Abroad Funding Opportunities

 Upcoming Study Abroad Scholarship Opportunities

-- Spring applications for the Benjamin A. Gilman International Scholarship are due October 1, 2013 at 11:59pm.
+- Find information on application eligibility and criteria for the Benjamin A. Gilman International Scholarship

 - The Whitaker International Undergraduate Scholarships for Biomedical Engineering majors who study abroad: For the Spring term, applications must be completed and submitted electronically by the third Tuesday in October (October 15).
 The application for Spring is now open.
 For the Fall/Academic year cycle, applications must be completed and submitted electronically by Tuesday, March 11, 2014 (Fall/Academic Year application not yet available).